List of Succession characters: Hugo Baker

 Hugo Baker (Fisher Stevens) is a Senior Vice President of communications at Waystar RoyCo.
 He is in charge of managing a scandal involving Brightstar cruise lines.
 He first appears in "Argestes" and continues in a recurring role through season two, before being promoted to main cast from season three onwards.
 Hugo, described as an "ass-kissing sycophant" by Stevens, is nonetheless shown to be conniving and opportunistic, frequently attempting to pass on responsibility to Karolina, his superior, during times of company crisis.
 Stevens suggested that Hugo both respects Karolina and yearns for her job, as well as harboring an unrequited attraction towards her.
 Hugo also has an "antagonistic" relationship with Tom, the two harboring mutual contempt for each other for their perceived obsequiousness.

 Hugo begins working permanently alongside Waystar's senior management from the cruises scandal onwards.
 When Logan dies in the fourth season, Hugo informs his daughter Juliet, who goes on to sell her Waystar shares prior to news of Logan's death going public; Hugo is alarmed at the potential insider trading scandal and asks Kendall's help in containing it.
 Kendall uses this information to leverage Hugo into discreetly launching a PR campaign questioning Logan's health and decision-making in the time leading up to his death.

 When Waystar's senior team travels to Norway to finalize their acquisition by tech giant GoJo, they learn GoJo has opted to retain most of its own management team in the acquisition, with Hugo among those on the "kill list" of employees to terminate.
 During Logan's funeral, Kendall enlists Hugo as a key aide in his planned takeover of Waystar, asking him to spread news stories about internal opposition to the GoJo deal in light of Waystar's escalating market cap.
+After the GoJo sale goes through and Tom is named CEO, he immediately decides to fire Hugo.